jwheatonumich/stinger-stories/_posts/2020-08-23-where-did-the-dinosaurs-go.markdown

 Rex sat at the base of the boat

 Sulking.<!--more-->

 “Sorry, but there’s just no room!

-And after The Incident with the other dinosaurs..."
+And after the incident with the other dinosaurs..."

 The first drops of rain fell